nodejs/wiki-archive/OpenSSL-upgrade-process.md

   1. Completely replace the content of `deps/openssl/openssl` with the content from the OpenSSL source tarball.
   2. Compute the diff between the current OpenSSL version used by Node and the one to which we want to upgrade and apply the resulting patch.
 The former solution requires more work if changes between two releases are small, but it doesn't have the issue of the latter with changes that overlap with existing floating patches.
 If in doubt, choose the former approach.
-3. Apply the floating patches listed in the "Floating patches" section above by using `git cherry-pick`.
+3. Apply the floating patches listed in the ["Floating patches" section](#floating-patches) by using `git cherry-pick`.
-4. Test the upgrade by following the instructions in the "Testing an OpenSSL upgrade" section.
+4. Test the upgrade by following the instructions in [the "Testing an OpenSSL upgrade" section](#testing-an-openssl-upgrade).

 ## Testing an OpenSSL upgrade